 When you budget ₹80 Lakhs, the final cost will be ₹95 Lakhs.
 Here is the math:

-• GST: 5% on Under-Construction flats (0% on Ready-to-Move with BU).
+- GST: 5% on Under-Construction flats (0% on Ready-to-Move with BU).

-• Maintenance Deposit: Builders now ask for 2-3 years of maintenance in advance.
-That’s ₹2-3 Lakhs upfront.
+- Maintenance Deposit: Builders ask for 2-3 years upfront (₹2-3 Lakhs).

-• AEC/Torrent Power Charge: The cost of the electric meter and cabling.
-(Approx ₹40,000 - ₹50,000).
+- AEC/Torrent Power Charge: Electric meter and cabling (Approx ₹50,000).

-• Gas Line Charge: Adani/Sabarmati Gas connection fees.
+- Gas Line Charge: Adani/Sabarmati Gas fees.

-• Legal/File Charges: Agents often slip in a ₹25,000 "File Charge".
-This is usually negotiable or bogus.
+- Legal/File Charges: Agents often slip in a ₹25,000 "File Charge".
+Negotiate this.

-Conclusion: Patience is Your Best Asset
+Conclusion: Patience is Your Asset

-2. Which is better: SG Highway or SP Ring Road?
+Q2: Which is better: SG Highway or SP Ring Road?